1abdelrahman-ahmed/Zero-Grad-Projects/Python_Projects/Books_Web_Scraping/README.md

-# 📚 Books Scraping App
+# 📚 Books Web Scraping

 A Streamlit web application that scrapes and displays book data from books.toscrape.com by category.